arunmano121/housing/README_interest_rates_vs_payments.md

 older properties to as much as $1000 for newer properties and communities.
 * Maintenance: Monthly maintenance cost - varies between property.
 Typically, around $200.
+* Property tax percentage: Property tax rate determines the monthly property tax and the approximate home insurance rates.
+In the San Diego area, the rates are around 1.25% annual.
 * Tax bracket: Since mortgage insurance and property tax are tax deductible, enter your approximate tax bracket in percentage - typically varies between 10% - 40%.